 The operation spare...

-The deep inguinal nodes receive lymph from deep lymphatics associated with the femoral vessels and from the glans penis (or clitoris) in the perineum.
-They interconnect with the superficial inguinal nodes and drain ...
+The deep inguinal nodes lie medially to the femoral vein.
+There are around three in number and receive lymphatic channels that run with the deep femoral vessels and from the glans penis / clitoris from the perineum.
+There are common channels with the superficial inguinal nodes, and they drain in...

 The deep peroneal (fibular) nerve is one of two terminal branches of the common peroneal nerve.